-New in v1.9 — CREATE AGENT · durable in-database agents
+New in v1.14.4 — MySQL wire protocol · durable in-database agents

 CREATE AGENT —